agvargasb/Financial_Chatbot/readme.md

 Welcome to the fAInancial project!
 This repository is organized into two main directories: chatbot - web

-> This guide is under construction!
+This guide is under construction!

-> You need a Google Gemini key and a Qdrant cluster (you can use the free tier).
+> You need a Google Gemini key and a Qdrant cluster (you can use the free tiers).

-> The downloading of the SEC filings and posterior uploading to a Qdrant cluster is done with Google Colab.
+> Downloading the SEC filings and uploading them to a Qdrant cluster is done using Google Colab.

-> For more details go to the readme files in the subdirectories.
+> See the readme files in the subdirectories for more details.

 ## chatbot